Deere & Co. announces leadership change

-Samuel R. Allen is retiring from his current position as chairman of the company’s board of directors, according to a press release.
-Allen will retire May 1.
+Samuel R. Allen is retiring May 1 from his position as chairman of the company’s board of directors, according to a press release.

 John C. May, the company’s CEO, has been elected by the board to replace Allen.

-Allen has been board chairman since 2010 and previously served as the company's CEO from 2009 to 2019.
-May was named CEO in November 2019.
+Allen has been board chairman since 2010 and served as the company’s CEO from 2009 to 2019.
+May was named to the position in November.

 Allen became president of Deere’s construction and forestry and power systems businesses in 2005.
 He was elected president and chief operating officer and a member of the board of directors in June 2009.